kikejimenez/scala_hive_udf/README.md

-# User Hive 3 UDFs with Scala
+# Hive 3 UDFs with Scala

 ## Author